Magnuww/bachelor_detection_pipeline/README.md

+This repository contains code and scripts for the bachelor thesis "Detect manipulated face Images using deep learning tools".
+This repository will mostly contain code for training and testing for the different models in the thesis.
+The other part will contain various utility scripts for preprocessing, and modifying data.

-# Directory structure of repository
+## Directory structure of repository
-This repository has 4 main directories: classifiers, dataset_utils and multiple_feat_shapes.
+This repository has 4 main directories: classifiers, dataset_utils, multiple_feat_shapes
+and morph_utils

-## Classifiers
+### Classifiers
 Classifiers is the directory for the different training, testing code for classifiers used in the thesis.